-Uranus is a gas giant (mostly hydrogen) with 27 known moons, also thin rings, discovered by carefully tracking the brightness variation of stars passing behind them.
+Uranus is a gas giant (mostly hydrogen), with 27 known moons and thin rings, discovered by carefully tracking the brightness variation of a star passing behind them.
 We learned much more about it after Voyager 2 passed near it in 1986.
 It is a bland pale-blue sphere about 4 times the radius of Earth, with 14.5 times the mass and about 19 times the distance from the Sun, giving it an orbital period of 84 years.
-Its spin period (derived from Doppler shifts) is 17.2 hours and its "magnetic moment," the strength of its "equivalent central magnet," is about 50 times Earth's.
+Its spin period (derived from Doppler shifts) is 17.2 hours and its "magnetic moment," the strength of its "equivalent central magnet" is about 50 times Earth's.

 Both the Uranus rotation axis and its magnetic axis are unusual.
 The rotation axis is almost in the ecliptic--just 7 degrees off.
-Thus the thin rings can be almost perpendicular to the ecliptic, making it easier to observe their structure when a distant star passes behind.
-In 1986 the axis pointed almost towards the Sun (a situation which occurs twice each orbit), making such observations especially easy.
+Thus the thin rings can be almost perpendicular to the ecliptic, making it easier to observe their structure when a distant star passed behind them.
+In 1986 the axis pointed almost towards the Sun (a situation which occurs twice each orbit), making such observations convenient.

-Because the magnetic axes of other magnetized planets come close to the rotation axes, the same was expected with Uranus, and scientists (including this one) wondered how the solar wind would deform a planetary magnetic field if it arrived not on the beam (as it does with Earth, Jupiter and Saturn) but almost from the pole.
+Because other planets with global magnetic field have the magnetic axis close to the rotation axis, the same was expected with Uranus, and scientists (including this one) wondered how the solar wind would deform a planetary magnetic field if it arrived not on the beam (as it does with Earth, Jupiter and Saturn) but almost from the pole.
 But it did not turn out that way.
 Instead, the magnetic axis makes a 59° angle with the rotation axis, causing it to travel rapidly around a cone ("precess").
 Still, Uranus manages to keep a trapped radiation intensity comparable to the one near Saturn.